Augustine-Geeft/alx-low_level_programming/0x01-variables_if_else_while/README.md

 This folder contains the following files:

-0-positive_or_negative.c: This program will assign a random number
+0-positive_or_negative.c: C program that prints whether a randomly generated
-			  to the variable n each time it is executed and prints whether the number stored in the variable n is positive or negative.

-1-last_digit.c: This program will assign a random number to the variable n each
+			  number is positive or negative, followed by a new line .

-		time it is executed and prints the last digit of the number stored in the variable n.
+1-last_digit.c: C program that prints the last digit of a randomly generated
+		number, followed by a new line.

+2-print_alphabet.c: C program that prints the alphabet in lowercase, followed by
+		    a new line, using only the putchar function exactly twice.